 We are responsible for maintaining disclosure controls and procedures, as defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
 Disclosure controls and procedures are controls and other procedures designed to ensure that the information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized, and reported within the time periods specified in the SEC's rules and forms.
-Our management, with the participation of our Chief Executive Officer (principal executive officer) and our Chief Financial Officer (principal financial officer), has evaluated the effectiveness of our disclosure controls and procedures, as of the end of the period covered by this annual report on Form 20-F. During the year, control deficiencies in certain information technology ("IT") environments were identified, at which time our management immediately implemented a remediation plan.
-Although remediation of the identified IT deficiencies is now complete (as of the date of this annual report), our Chief Executive Officer (principal executive officer) and Chief Financial Officer (principal financial officer) concluded that, as of December 31, 2023, our disclosure controls and procedures were not effective due to the material weakness as described in the paragraph "Changes in Control over Financial Reporting".
+Our management, with the participation of our Chief Executive Officer (principal executive officer) and our Chief Financial Officer (principal financial officer), has evaluated the effectiveness of our disclosure controls and procedures, as of the end of the period covered by this annual report on Form 20-F. Based on the foregoing, our Chief Executive Officer (principal executive officer) and Chief Financial Officer (principal financial officer) concluded that, as of December 31, 2024, our disclosure controls and procedures were effective.